FGPartner/www/candidates.md

 class: candidates
 lang: en
 ---
-**The next job you'll choose will drive your career, but also your personal life.**<br/>
+**Claire Garwacki : "The next job you'll choose will drive your career, but also your personal life".**<br/>
-Each individual's motivation is different : hence we take it into consideration as much as your skills and background.
+Each individual's motivation is different : hence FG Partner takes it into consideration as much as your skills and background.

-## Our main focus covers the following roles
+## FG Partner's main focus covers the following roles

 - CFOs
 - Regional Finance directors